JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 When the camera is in a given area, ReSTIR GI and specular GI pixels will reset world cache entries to their max lifetime.
 Then during world cache update the next frame, those world cache entries will copy their max lifetime to other entries nearby.

 However once the camera moves away from the area, there will be no more pixels querying the world cache.
-When world cache entries go to query each other, they'll copy over their current lifetimes (which is decreasing each frame).
-After a couple of frames, all the world cache entries will go dead.
+When world cache entries go to query each other, they'll copy over their current lifetimes (which are decaying each frame).
+After a couple of frames, all the world cache entries in the area will go dead.

-No more performance wasted on areas away from the camera!
+No more performance wasted on areas the camera will never see!

 ### Misc Cache Tweaks